Multilingual-LLMs-for-Classification/multilingual-llm-moe/src/utils/README.md

 - `experts/adapters/upload_adapters.py` – Discovers local adapters, builds
   upload configs, and exports adapter directories to the configured provider.
   Reuses the same provider registry defined in the download module.
+- `datasets/download_datasets.py` – Reuses the adapter download plumbing to
+  fetch dataset archives and extract them under the repository `data/` folder.
+- `datasets/upload_datasets.py` – Mirrors the upload helpers so local datasets can be exported to remote storage when needed.
 - `__init__.py` – Convenience exports for the public utility surface.

 ## Configuration

-Adapter sync behaviour is driven by `config/adapter_storage.json` at the repository root.
-The file specifies the storage provider, credentials, and artifact mappings.
-Example (Google Drive):
+Adapter sync behaviour is driven by configuration files in the repository `config/` directory.
+Two templates are provided:

+- `config/adapter_storage.json` – maps remote adapter artifacts to
+  `src/models/experts/llms/adapters/`.
+- `config/dataset_storage.json` – maps dataset archives to the repository
+  `data/` folder.

+Both follow the same schema; an example Google Drive entry looks like:

 ```json
 {